syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-### SelectionChanged Event
+### SelectionChanged event

 The [SelectionChanged](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanged_EV.html) event will occur once selection process has been completed for the selected item in the SfListView.
 [ItemSelectionChangedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemSelectionChangedEventArgs.html) has the following members which provides information for `SelectionChanged` event:

  * AddedItems: Gets collection of the underlying data objects where the selection has been processed.
  * RemovedItems: Gets collection of the underlying data objects where the selection has been removed.

- The `SelectionChanged` event used for the following use cases,
+ The `SelectionChanged` event used for the following use cases:

   * Clear all the selected item.
   * Remove the particular selected item.